schase15/schase15.github.io/_posts/2020-07-30-KNN_Algorithm.md

 <img src="https://render.githubusercontent.com/render/math?math=\sum_{i=1}^n (a_{i}-b_{i})^2">

-leaving us with the finalized formula of Euclidean Distance we saw above.
+Which is the finalized formula of Euclidean Distance we saw above.

 **Given our understanding of the mathematics behind calculating the Euclidean distance, how can we write that calculation in Python?**